 Accident News on April 27, 2019

-We would like to take this time to extend our sincerest condolences to the family and friends of the pedestrian whose life was taken in this serious accident.
+We would like to take this time to extend our sincere condolences to the family and friends of Leroy Owens at this time.

 Note: While writing these posts, we utilize secondary sources who may not have accurately represented the situation or the conditions of those involved.
 The accidents have not been independently verified by our team and may contain inaccuracies as a result.
 If you notice any incorrect information included in our content, please inform us as soon as possible and we will correct it.